-- 2015 Program for Mass Transportation: Commuter Rail, Rapid Transit, and Bus - Tabular and graphical summaries of modeling work. - Access Advisory Committee to the MBTA (AACT) Support - Materials, coordination, and administrative support for the Access Advisory Committee to the MBTA.
-Meeting agendas, notices, minutes, correspondence, mailing lists, databases, meeting scheduling and planning, and services for the AACT Board of Directors.
-Accessibility checklist for MPO meetings and distribution of MPO notices to other entities to facilitate outreach.
-Forum on Transit Accessibility, including planning, coordination, preparation of materials, outreach, logistics, and implementation.
+- Access Advisory Committee to the MBTA (AACT) Support Developed materials, coordinated with, and provided administrative support for, the Access Advisory Committee to the MBTA.
+Developed meeting agendas, notices, minutes, correspondence, mailing lists, and databases.
+Scheduled and planned meetings and services for the AACT Board of Directors.
+Created an accessibility checklist for MPO meetings and distributed MPO notices to other entities to facilitate outreach.
+Planned and coordinated a forum on Transit Accessibility.
+Prepared materials, facilitated outreach, and provided logistics services for the forum. - Addressing Safety, Mobility, and Access on Subregional Priority Roadways: FFY 2015 - Selected study location.
+Collected data and provided analysis for Route 3A in Hingham and Hull.
+Developed recommendations with the communities to address safety, operational, and mobility needs of pedestrians, bicyclists, and motorists.

-- Addressing Safety, Mobility, and Access on Subregional Priority Roadways - Selection of study location.
-Data collection and analysis for for Route 3A in Hingham and Hull.
-Recommendations, developed inconjunction with the communities, to address safety, operational, and mobility needs facing pedestrians, bicyclists and motorists. - Air Quality Conformity and Support Activities Coordination and inputs related to the implementation of GreenDOT and the Global Warming Solutions Act.
-Development of Motor Vehicle Emission Simulator (MOVES) emission factors.
-Air quality analyses and evaluations of requested projects for various pollutants.
-Individual project analyses for use in Green DOT implementation. - All-Hazards Planning Participation in regional meetings focused on planning for climate-change impacts.
-Maintenance of MPO's All-Hazards Planning data set for use in TIP and LRTP development and other activities.
-Review of available data for possible inclusion in the All-Hazards Planning data set.
-Preparation of briefings and memoranda for internal or MPO communications, as needed. - Bicycle/Pedestrian Support Activities Updates to MPO bicycle and pedestrian traffic count interactive database.
-Review of opportunities to improve the MPO's bicycle and pedestrian data collection program. - Boston MPO Title VI Reporting Annual update to MassDOT. - Cape Cod Canal Study Advised project team regarding the development of market segments to better understand bridge users.
-Reviewed analysis products. - Community Transportation Technical Assistance Program Site visits to municipalities, consultations, recommendations for improvements, and reporting. - Computer Resource Management Maintenance and enhancements of CTPS's desktop and server computer systems, computer network, backup system and peripheral devices such as printers, plotters, and mass-storage devices. - Congestion Management Process Analysis of purchased speed and travel time data for freeways and arterials.
-Data collection, analysis, and documentation of park-and-ride lots at MBTA stations.
-Data collection, analysis, and documentation of bicycle parking at MBTA stations.
-Support of the CMP Committee, development and application of CMP performance measures for use in the long-range transportation plan, support for the Intersections Improvement
+- Air Quality Conformity and Support Activities Provided coordination and inputs related to the implementation of GreenDOT and the Global Warming Solutions Act.
+Developed Motor Vehicle Emission Simulator (MOVES) emission factors.
+Performed air quality analyses and evaluations of requested projects for various pollutants.
+Conducted individual project analyses for use in GreenDOT implementation.
+Provided analysis and consultation for the statewide Congestion Mitigation and Air Quality (CMAQ) program. - All-Hazards Planning Participated in regional meetings focused on planning for climate-change impacts.
+Provided maintenance support for the MPO's All-Hazards Planning data set for use in TIP and LRTP development and other activities.
+Reviewed available data for possible inclusion in the All-Hazards Planning data set.
+Prepared briefings and memoranda for internal or MPO communications, as needed. - Bicycle/Pedestrian Support Activities Updated MPO bicycle and pedestrian traffic count interactive database.
+Reviewed opportunities to improve the MPO's bicycle and pedestrian data collection program. - Boston Region MPO Title VI Reporting Provided an annual update to MassDOT. - Cape Cod Canal Study Advised the project team about the development of market segments to better understand bridge users.
+Reviewed analysis results. - Community Transportation Technical Assistance Program Performed site visits to municipalities, provided consultations, recommended improvements, and facilitated reporting. - Computer Resource Management Provided maintenance and enhancements to CTPS's desktop and server computer systems; computer network back-up system; and peripheral devices such as printers, plotters, and mass-storage devices. - Congestion Management Process Analyzed purchased speedand travel-time data for freeways and arterials.
+Collected data, provided analysis, and developed documentation for MBTA station parking lots and for bicycle parking at MBTA stations.
+Supported the CMP Committee.
+Developed and applied CMP performance measures for use in the LRTP.
+Supported the TIP Intersections

-Program for the retiming of traffic signals.
-Development of congestion scans, monitoring TIP intersection program, analysis of regional economic costs of congestion, and investigation of other data sources for monitoring the regions transportation system.
+Improvement Program for the retiming of traffic signals.
+Developed congestion scans, monitored the TIP intersection program, analyzed regional economic congestion costs, and investigated other data sources for monitoring the region's transportation system.